telerik/ajax-docs/styling/theme-builder/import.md

 1. Paste the variables from your SCSS file.
 1. Download the theme.

 As a result, the JSON file is generated.
-The structure of the JSON file is defined in the [kendo-swatch JSON schema](https://github.com/telerik/kendo-theme-tasks/blob/develop/lib/schemas/kendo-swatch.json) part of the [kendo-theme-tasks package](https://github.com/telerik/kendo-theme-tasks).

 When you edit the JSON file, consider the following specifics: